Talenka/LSC-License/README.md

 pollute and rearrange at *Our* will the environment for *Our* pleasure.
-We only accept organic food, public gardens and parks, and other minor deviation from Evil because it is nice to Us. *We* mitigate pollution effects on *Us* by funding medical research, while doing *Our* best that those researchs only benefit *Our* families. *We* do not care about future of humanity, and we prefer to build cozy bunkers than doing anything actually good for people or earth.
+We only accept organic food, public gardens and parks, and other minor deviation from Evil because it is nice to Us. *We* mitigate pollution effects on *Us* by funding medical research, while doing *Our* best that those researches only benefit *Our* families. *We* do not care about future of humanity, and we prefer to build cozy bunkers than doing anything actually good for people or earth.